 Handling money means handling trust.
 Our security posture included:

 - API key scoping.
-Each key has explicit permissions - a key that can create payments can't necessarily issue refunds.
+Each key has explicit permissions: a key that can create payments cannot necessarily issue refunds.

 - Request signing.
 Critical operations require request body signing, not just authentication.